Bemani: Mirai Dagakki FutureTomTom

 Mirai Dagakki (ミライダガッキ) FutureTomTom was first released on June 20, 2013.
 Its gameplay involves hitting drums to match the notes on the screen, akin to Taiko no Tatsujin.
 The game ceased receiving e-Amusement service on July 31, 2015, discontinuing most cabinets that require constant e-Amusement connection, installing the offline patch and effectively terminating support for the game.
+There were only two versions of the game released: 1st and Ver.2.